nevermore3d/StealthMax/Docs/BPM/Carbon_Basket_Assembly.md

 # Carbon Basket Assembly

 These are instructions for the StealthMax (300) Back Panel Mount (BPM) or Direct On Panel Mount (DOPM).
+The majority of this part is borrowed from the DOPM documentation but with replaced images for continuity.

 ## Parts Required